-After the initial fast growth period of the environmental goods and services industry, the industry's growth rate seemed to have slowed down and become a quite stable industry, with signs of consolidation (OECD, 1999; Diener and Terkla, 2000).
+After an initial fast growth period, the EGS industry's growth rate seemed to have slowed down and become a quite stable industry, with signs of consolidation (Diener and Terkla, 2000; OECD, 1999).
 Recently a renewed urgency has been given to this agenda by scientific consensus on the gravity of environmental problems such as global warming.
 This consensus has been amplified by media and by various government commissioned reports, such as the Stern Report (2006).
 This in turn puts social pressures on businesses to comply with environmental standards.
-The SBP services industry is driven and influenced by various factors that shape the demand for its services and goods.
-The driving factors include governments' environmental policies implemented by taxation and penalties (the "polluter pays" principle), regulatory agencies, the action of pressure groups, customers' requirements, employees and public opinion.
+The EGS industry is driven and influenced by various factors that shape the demand for its services and goods.
+The driving factors include governments' environmental policies implemented by taxation and penalties (the 'polluter pays' principle), regulatory agencies, the action of pressure groups, customers' requirements, employees and public opinion.
 These industry drivers can prompt the rate of growth of this industry to accelerate again.
 The action of these driving factors is counterbalanced by the development costs of new technologies, which are more expensive than conventional technologies as economies of scale have not yet reduced the costs.
 Governments are expected to establish policies that stimulate the industry of generation of carbon neutral energy (Godfrey, 2006).
 These government policies include financial support in the form of grants to develop new technologies and the setting up of bodies that help shape the behaviour of businesses in researching and adopting these new technologies.
 Other forms of government intervention include targets, taxation and enforced regulation.
-In the UK for example the government set up specific recycling and composting targets - as opposed to other techniques to deal with waste such as landfill and incinerating (Keynote, 2006), and stated that renewable sources of energy will need to be developed (Keynote, 2006).
+In the UK for example the government set up specific recycling and composting targets - as opposed to other techniques to deal with waste such as landfill and incinerating (Key Note, 2006b), and stated that renewable sources of energy will need to be developed (Key Note, 2006a).
+However, the UK support for the EGS industry has been questioned, as grants provided to support domestic installation of solar panels and wind turbines, already administered in a very confusing way, have been slashed (The Guardian, 2007).

 Legislation, both national and EU, is set to play an important role to promote industry demand.
-For example, the EU directive 94/62 EC will stimulate demand for biodegradable, recyclable packaging (Catulli, 2007); The EU Waste Water Treatment directive (Keynote, 2006) and the End-of-Life Vehicles directive will all stimulate demand for recycling services.
+For example, the EU directive 94/62 EC will stimulate demand for biodegradable, recyclable packaging (Catulli, 2007); The EU Waste Water Treatment directive (Key Note, 2006) and the End-of-Life Vehicles directive will all stimulate demand for recycling services.
 Regulations need to be supported by a matching economic policy.
 Renewable energy sources will be made viable by the government's introduction of taxation and carbon tariffs, which will put the burden of the damage carbon does on the polluters (Duncan, 2007).
 If governments keep enforcing these economic measures big businesses will drive the industry further by creating demand for cleaner technologies.
-The ability of increasing resource efficiency and recycled content will be supported by organizations such as NISP and IRR cited above.